 The soil isn’t disappearing, it’s shrinking.

 Most homes in the Dallas – Fort Worth area are built on expansive clay soil.
 As the temperature spikes in the summer, the intense heat zaps moisture from the soil.
-During periods of excessive dryness, the soil contracts, creating cave-like cavities below the slab.
+During periods of excessive dryness, the soil contracts, creating cave-like cavities or gaps in the soil below the slab.
 Consider hiring a professional to customize an underground foundation watering system to save your home’s foundation.

 Trees are interfering with the soil.

 Often, a tree’s complex root system dehydrates the surrounding soil.
 A typical sprinkler system isn’t able to penetrate more than a few inches beneath the surface, while a tree’s roots often stretch several feet deep.
 The Soak and Cycle Method is the best way to apply the maximum amount of moisture to your soil, but in some cases, it won’t be enough.